chaher13/holbertonschool-shell/io_redirections_and_filters/README.md

 1-confused_smiley writes a script that displays a confused smiley "(Ôo)' 2-hellofile displays the content of the /etc/passwd file.
 3-twofiles displays the content of /etc/passwd and /etc/hosts
+4-laslines displays the last 10 lines of /etc/passwd